Top 7 Inventory KPIs Every Operations Manager Should Monitor [2026]

 This is exactly why multi-location inventory management requires software that can slice and dice data — spreadsheets collapse under this kind of segmentation.

-Ready to track all of this automatically?
-VNDLY's dashboard gives you real-time visibility into your inventory KPIs — including stock projections with reorder point warnings, 14 report types, and an AI assistant that flags anomalies before they become problems.
+VNDLY gives you real-time visibility into all 7 KPIs: stock projections, reorder point warnings, 14 report types, and an AI assistant that flags anomalies before they become problems.
+The connected purchase and sales order system ties every metric back to live activity.